TruFaaS/TruFaaS-Sample-Client-App/README.md

 1. Build and deploy the TruFaaS external component on your local machine on port 8080.
 2. Build and deploy the TruFaaS version of Fission.
 3. Run the command ```kubectl port-forward svc/router 31314:80 -n fission``` on a terminal.
 Make sure that it continues to run while you use this application.
+4. Create the Fission environment relevant to the programming language of the function.
+   - For JS (which is used in the sample application), run ```fission env create --name nodejs --image fission/node-env``` in the terminal.

 ### Function Creation
 1. Open a terminal inside the source folder.